RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 CONFIGURE_MAXIMUM_PRIORITY
 --------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MAXIMUM_PRIORITY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 255.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be equal to 3, 7, 31, 63, 127,
-    or 255.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 For the following schedulers

 * :ref:`SchedulerPriority`, which is the default in uniprocessor configurations and can be configured through the :ref:`CONFIGURE_SCHEDULER_PRIORITY` configuration option,

 * :ref:`SchedulerSMPPriority` which can be configured through the :ref:`CONFIGURE_SCHEDULER_PRIORITY_SMP` configuration option, and

 * :ref:`SchedulerSMPPriorityAffinity` which can be configured through the :ref:`CONFIGURE_SCHEDULER_PRIORITY_AFFINITY_SMP` configuration option

 this configuration option specifies the maximum numeric priority of any task for these schedulers and one less that the number of priority levels for these schedulers.
 For all other schedulers provided by RTEMS, this configuration option has no effect.

-NOTES:
+.. rubric:: NOTES:

 The numerically greatest priority is the logically lowest priority in the system and will thus be used by the IDLE task.

 Priority zero is reserved for internal use by RTEMS and is not available to applications.

 Reducing the number of priorities through this configuration option reduces the amount of memory allocated by the schedulers listed above.
 These schedulers use a chain control structure per priority and this structure consists of three pointers.
 On a 32-bit architecture, the allocated memory is 12 bytes * (``CONFIGURE_MAXIMUM_PRIORITY`` + 1), e.g. 3072 bytes for 256 priority levels (default), 48 bytes for 4 priority levels (``CONFIGURE_MAXIMUM_PRIORITY == 3``).

 The default value is 255, because RTEMS shall support 256 priority levels to be compliant with various standards.
 These priorities range from 0 to 255.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be equal to 3, 7, 31, 63, 127, or
+255.

 ..
 Generated from spec:/acfg/if/scheduler-assignments

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_SCHEDULER_ASSIGNMENTS